Skip to main content

 Michaela Kelso is the best choice for Legislative District 6, Position 2.

-Last updated: 2024-09-25
+Last updated: 2024-10-22

 9th Legislative District

 Dr. Pam Kohlmeier is challenging Joe Schmick in this race.
-Kohlmeier earned degrees from both medical school and law school.
+Kohlmeier has earned degrees from both medical school and law school.
 She has worked in emergency medical care and also taught in Eastern Washington’s Masters in Public Health program.
 Additionally, Kohlmeier has held numerous community leadership positions including on the board of both Spokane’s National Alliance on Mental Illness chapter and a nonprofit that focuses on interrupting the cycle of abuse in families.

-In this race, Dr. Kohlmeier’s top priority is to improve our healthcare system.
+In this race, Dr. Kohlmeier’s top priority is to improve our health care system.
 Specifically, she wants to ensure that Washington’s rural communities can access the care they need.
 She recently lost a child to suicide and feels strongly that our mental health services and care must be widespread and accessible to all.

 Rep. Joe Schmick, a staunch conservative voice in the Legislature since 2007, is running for another term in the 9th Legislative District, Position 2.
 Schmick has worked in farming and for Farm Bureau organizations at local, state, and national levels.
 In office, Schmick has shown a strong bias towards agricultural business interests and has taken votes that don’t support the needs of the Legislative District 9 community.
 Last year, he opposed bills to establish a free lunch program for Washington students, to require the state’s private prisons to respect human rights and dignity, and to protect consumer data privacy.